 InstrumentationKey=<instrumentation key>;<some other parameters>.

-Transition to using connection strings for data ingestion in Application Insights by 31 March 2025.
-On 31 March 2025, technical support for instrumentation key–based global ingestion in the Application Insights feature of Azure Monitor will end.
-After that date, your Applications Insights resources will continue to receive data, but Microsoft no longer provide updates or customer support for instrumentation key–based global ingestion.
+Transition to using connection strings for data ingestion in Azure Application Insights by 31 March 2025.
+On 31 March 2025, technical support for instrumentation key–based global ingestion in the Azure Application Insights feature of Azure Monitor will end.
+After that date, your Azure Application Insights resources will continue to receive data, but Microsoft no longer provide updates or customer support for instrumentation key–based global ingestion.